WybrenKoelmans/VVV/README.md

     * `git clone git://github.com/Varying-Vagrant-Vagrants/VVV.git vagrant-local`
     * OR download and extract the repository master [zip file](https://github.com/varying-vagrant-vagrants/vvv/archive/master.zip) to a `vagrant-local` directory on your computer.
     * OR download and extract a [stable release](https://github.com/varying-vagrant-vagrants/vvv/releases) zip file if you'd like some extra comfort.
-1. Move a database copy to the root of this repository:
+1. Move a database copies to the root of this repository:
+    * Copy the latest Weetjes database dump from `\\nas\it\Dev-DBs\` and put this file in the root of this repository
-    * Copy the latest wordpress database dump from `\\nas\it\Dev-DBs\` and put this file in the root of this repository
+    * Copy the latest HomeDeal database dump from `\\nas\it\Dev-DBs\` and put this file in the root of this repository
 1. In a command prompt, change into the new directory with `cd vagrant-local`
 1. Start the Vagrant environment with `vagrant up`
     * Be patient as the magic happens.
 This could take a while on the first run as your local machine downloads the required files.